- YorkPass Homepage

 Normal admission for the above listed attractions would cost £58.50 with a York Pass £42.00

 Two day Itinerary

 Remember to use the discount vouchers in the guidebook for a well deserved supper at one of the many suggested restaurants.
-Be brave and take a Ghostwalk to explore York’s darker history or may just sit back and watch a film at Reel Cinema ( tickets just £4.40 with a York Pass )
+Be brave and take a Ghostwalk to explore York’s darker history.

-Cost for day two based on three attractions listed above in the morning & an afternoon visit to Castle Howard would cost £39.95 - add that to £59.75 admission costs on day one giving a total of £99.70 or just £55.00 with a Two Day York Pass
+Cost for day two based on above attractions plus attractions listed on day one is £98.50 or just £60.00 with a Two Day York Pass

 Three day Itinerary

 Our winter 3 day itinerary focuses on York Central attractions only as a number of the beyond York Attractions close during the winter months - our suggested itinerary shows great value to be had in York with a three day pass.

 York Dungeon £16.95 - York Dungeon is a uniquely thrilling attraction that takes you back to York's darkest history on a 75 minute tour - you will encounter some fightenly funny characters along the way